grafana/dataplane/docs/contract/dataplanes-dataframes.md

 If you're a developer and data source author, you know what type of frames to output, and authors of features know what to expect for their input.
 This makes the platform scalable and development more efficient and less frustrating due to incompatibilities.

-In general, using Grafana becomes more reliable, with everything working as expected.
-This helps to suggest what actions can be taken with the data.
-For example, if you're using a specific type, Grafana can suggest creating alert rules or certain visualizations in dashboards that work well with that type.
-Similarly, Grafana can suggest transformations that get you from the current type to another type support additional actions.
+In general, using data planes makes Grafana more reliable, with everything working as expected.
+A solid data plane contract would help to suggest what to do with your data.
+For example, if you're using a specific type, Grafana could suggest creating alert rules or certain visualizations in dashboards that work well with that type.
+Similarly, Grafana could suggest transformations that get you from the current type to another type support additional actions.

 ## What if I don't use data planes?